-JCHORB = the orbital in symmetry JCHSYM with a single core hole

-Single core hole open shell RHF calculation, ".OPEN SHELL" must not be specified.
-The specified core orbital must be inactive.
-The number of doubly occupied orbitals in symmetry JCHSYM will be reduced with one and instead an open shell orbital will be added for the core hole orbital.
+JCHORB = the orbital in symmetry JCHSYM with a single core hole be added for the core hole orbital.
 If the specified core orbital is not the last occupied orbital in symmetry JCHSYM it will switch places with that orbital and user-defined reordering is not possible.
 If explicit reordering is required you must also reorder the core orbital yourself and let JCHORB point to the last occupied orbital of symmetry JCHSYM.
 See comments below.